WILLE-DAC/wip/V Imperium by-laws.md

 Evaluation period
 </p>

-The proposal evaluation period is an evaluation period of 3 months during which the proposals are to be discussed amongst the DAO members and the various bodies before being officially accepted and implemented through smart-contracts.
+The proposal evaluation period is an evaluation period of 3 months during which the proposals are to be discussed amongst the DAC members and the various bodies before being officially accepted and implemented through smart-contracts.

 I. The KREDIT may, by simple consensus, shorten the evaluation time for a given bill to a period no shorter than 1 month, if it is considered necessary to make urgent decisions.